Douae25/pfa-manager-android/Backend_Spring/README.md

 ## Quick Start

 This is a **Spring Boot 3.5.9** REST API server providing Student-only access to the PFA (Projet de Fin d'Année) management system.
-It implements 7 student use cases extracted from the comprehensive Backend_Features project.

 ### Build & Run